tenxdevelop/SkyForgeForUnity/README.md

 To install these dependencies, you need to install nuget for Unity

+just use unity Package Manager, at the left top corner click "+" and choose "Add package from git URL..."

 ![image](https://github.com/tenxdevelop/SkyForgeForUnity/blob/main/Assets/Images/packageManager.png)

 Then paste the link below in the field and just press Enter.